XiujunYang/notes-app/README.md

 - `DELETE /api/v1/notes/{id}` - Delete a note
 - `GET /api/v1/notes/{id}/stats` - Retrieve word statistics for a note
 - `GET /api/v1/notes/tags` - List supported tags

+## Actuator Endpoints

+Run the application and there is more endpoint available at `http://localhost:8080/actuator`
+- `/actuator` - list of all available actuator endpoints
+- `/actuator/health` - health of the service
+- `/actuator/metrics` - list of metrics
+- `/actuator/prometheus` - list metrics with Prometheus format